Take 5 to Improve the Performance of your Procurement Team

 - building relationships,

-- not holding up the running of the business,
+- enabling the smooth running of the business,

 - acting on many last minute reactive requests,